 We’re located in the Coclé Province of Panama, in the District of Anton.
-The Finca is across the Panamerican highway, heading up the mountains in the community of Las Guabas Arriba.
-Astoria Guest House, the head quarter of the project for now, is located in the town of Anton proper.
+The Finca is off the Panamerican highway on the way up the mountains in the community of Las Guabas Arriba.
+Our Astoria Guest House, the current head quarters for the project, is located in the center of the historic town of Anton.

-We know that inquiring minds will look up Las Guabas Arriba, but we don’t publish the exact location of the Finca in these pages or give it to people we don’t know yet because this is going to be our home.
-We do value our privacy.
+We know that curious minds will want to look up Las Guabas Arriba and locate the land but we don’t publish the exact location of the Finca on these pages or give it to people we don’t know yet because this is going to be our home and we value our privacy.

-We live in a very beautiful place.
-But we don’t live here as consumers of this beauty, rather as stewards & protectors of the land.
+We live in a very beautiful place though not as consumers of this beauty but rather as stewards & protectors of the land.
 We do not want people to ask themselves “Do I want to live there?
-Will I like it there?” but rather to ask themselves “Does this land want me here?
+Will I like it there?” but rather “Does this land want me here?
 Can I be of best service here?”
-Because the first question supposes that land can belong to us, the second understands that we belong to the land.
+Because the first question supposes that land can belong to us while the second understands that we belong to the land.

 - 21Ha in Las Guabas Arriba, Anton, Panama